objectrocket/ansible-kafka/README.md

 ## [Features] (id:features)

-- It installs Zookeeper for Kafka (on a maximum of 3 nodes).
+- It installs Zookeeper for Kafka (Zookeeper is installed on the first 3 nodes only).

 - It supports static inventory if the environment is pre-built (`inventory/static` file).

+- The `id` is automatically set (on the inventory items in alphabetical order).

 - The data drives can be customized and can be put on top of Rackspace Cloud Block Storage.